eddie-energy/architecture/arc42/eddie_framework/deployment-view/deployment-view.md

     elements.
 3.  development environment, test environment, production environment. -->

-The EDDIE Framework depolyment view is a zoom into the highest level depolyment view, defining the environment for EDDIE Framework in specific
+The EDDIE Framework depolyment view is a zoom into the highest level deployment view, defining the environment for EDDIE Framework in specific
 :::

 ## Overview